software-assignments-spring2021/spring-2019-profile-photo-lookup/README.md

 replace <env_name> with the name of your environment.

-This is very useful if (1) the program you intend to run is based on a different version of Python than what your local machine currently has installed or (2) if you screw somthing up when you install the dependecies and libraries for you project, you can just delete the environment and start over very easily.
 For more instructions, see [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 **If you have Anaconda, please activate your conda environment BEFORE you do the following steps.**